How to Detect Xposed Framework, Protect Android Apps

 Using Xposed requires having a rooted Android device, as well as the setting Enable Unknown Sources turned on, as this setting allows attackers to install programs whose source is not an approved store (like custom exposed modules) onto an Android device.
 In addition, you can also add the Detect Unknown Sources protection, thus further tightening the security of your Android app.

-Prerequisites for Using Root Detection:
+Prerequisites for Using Appdome's Root Detection Plugins:

 To use Appdome’s mobile app security build system to Block Xposed Framework , you’ll need: